 1. Substandard Installation

 It's sad but true: many roofing issues happen from day one due to poor installation.
-Commercial roofing services are often different from the residential alternatives, which is why it's important to work with a roofing company that has experience with commercial properties.
+Commercial roofing services are often different from residential alternatives, which is why it's important to work with a roofing company that has experience with commercial properties.
 Otherwise, a poor installation could increase the likelihood of future issues and decrease the lifespan of your roofing system.

 It's also a good idea to make sure that the specialist you've hired is working with the right high-grade roofing materials on the front end, rather than lower-quality options that may require you to get a repair or a total roof replacement in the future.